-The Downtown Development Authority (DDA) considered the proposed LDR amendments at its meeting of April 12, 2021; the amendments were not supported as proposed.
-The DDA expressed concerns regarding the square footage change from 50,000sf to 5,000 in the CBD; the additional requirements could deter development due to additional costs incurred; the requirements should be phased; and, the need for more stakeholder input.
+The Downtown Development Authority (DDA) considered the proposed LDR amendments at its meeting of April 12, 2021.
+The Board did not support the proposed amendments and expressed concerns about the change from 50,000 square feet to 5,000 square feet in the CBD because the additional requirements could deter development due to additional costs incurred in securing the LEED certification.
+The Board would like to see the change in requirements phased; and would like more stakeholder input.